What is total viable count in water testing and why is it important?

 There is no strict regulation on the acceptable value for TVC in drinking water.
 However, the guide limits for bacterial levels are that there should be “no significant increase” from the incoming mains supply.

-But what’s most important is being able to identify any irregularities.
+What’s most important is being able to identify any irregularities.
 This is why it may be recommended that TVC testing is carried out regularly, so that businesses can understand baseline contamination levels and identify any significant deviation from the baseline when it occurs.

 Why do we take TVC samples?